IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 ### Step 5: Load and activate the secret with these commands

-The last command deletes the Istio Ingress pod to force it to reload the newly created secret.
+The second command deletes the Istio Ingress pod to force it to reload the newly created secret.

 ```sh
 kubectl apply -f ./mysecret.yaml -n istio-system